Become a member

 The serpentine lake at Clumber Park is an ideal environment to study, sketch and research freshwater invertebrates.

 Guided by our knowledgeable staff and volunteers, groups safely catch and contain the creatures that live within this habitat.
-Keys and guides are used to identify the invertebrates found, considering suitability of the habitat and environment and their life cycles.
+Keys and guides are used to identify the invertebrates found.

-Led by our knowledgeable staff and volunteers, practical shelter building skills will be taught.
-Groups will be encouraged to consider the importance of shelter building for living organisms, the materials and resources available, and how these can be found and used to create shelters in a woodland setting.
-This activity can be adapted for all age groups.
+Groups will be encouraged to consider the importance of shelter for living organisms, the materials and resources available, and how these can be found and used to create shelters in a woodland setting.

-In Clumber Park there are many different habits to study and compare.
-Take a closer look in the lake and explore the woodland or historic gardens to discover what is living and growing in these areas.
+The park offers several different habitits to study and compare.
+Take a closer look at the lake, explore the woodland and gardens and discover what is living and growing in the various locations.

 Investigate the water, soil, leaf litter, shrub layer and the canopy for signs of life.
-Use our adapted worksheets to consider what an organism needs and what makes a suitable habitat.
+Use our adapted worksheets to consider what an organism needs to survive and what makes a suitable habitat.

 This activity will take around 1.5 - 2 hours to complete and can be adapted for all age groups.

 Educational visits can be tailored to your requirements.
-Choose the addition of room hire, led educational activities, cycle hire and a children’s lunch box.
+Choose the addition of cycle hire and /or a children's lunch box.

-if refreshments are required, we can provide a lunch box with a sandwich, piece of fruit, crisps and a flapjack for £1.75 per child.
+If refreshments are required, we can provide a lunch box with a sandwich, piece of fruit, crisps and a flapjack for £4.75 per child.

-Admission to the Clumber park for groups of over 15 people is at the group reate of £4 per adult and £2 per child.
+Admission to the Clumber park for groups of over 15 people is at the group reate of £5.75 per adult and £2.85 per child under 5s free

 Find out about group membership here.